 Most surfaces absorb most of the incoming UV and won’t reflect much.
 Grass, dirt, asphalt (bitumen), wooden boards, most types of concrete reflect less than 10% of UV, so the ground ends up contributing less than 5% of your total UV exposure.

 However, a few types of surfaces can reflect more.
-In particular, some countries apparently have tiny chunks of ice that fall from the sky sometimes – I’ve been told this is called “snow”, and this can reflect up to 90% of the incoming UV.
+In particular, I’ve been told some countries apparently have tiny chunks of ice that fall from the sky sometimes (they call it “snow”), and this can reflect up to 90% of the incoming UV.
 This can mean you get up to the same amount of UV from the ground as from the sun and the sky combined.

 Choppy surf and metal surfaces can reflect 25%, while some types of sand can reflect up to 40% (although most sand has low reflection).